 Salon style

-You know Baby best, so you’ve got the best idea what, if anything, you’ll need to bring with you to keep her occupied and not fidgeting during the cut.
-If you and Baby will be more comfortable that way, it may be easiest to hold her in your lap during the process.
+You know Baby best, so you’ve got the best idea what, if anything, you’ll need to bring with you to keep them occupied and not fidgeting during the cut.
+If you and Baby will be more comfortable that way, it may be easiest to hold them in your lap during the process.
 And don’t forget to bring a camera along for before and after pictures!

 DIY fashion

 If you choose to do the hair-cutting, make sure your scissors are sharp and clean, and consider having someone else around to help you out if Baby gets restless.
-In fact, if Baby is particularly young, and just happens to have active hair-genes, it might be easiest to just give her a quick trim while she is napping.
+In fact, if Baby is particularly young, and just happens to have active hair-genes, it might be easiest to just give them a quick trim while they are napping.